RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 }
 ```

-Here we are using `Cell<T>` instead of `mut static` to update the state of the static variable once at runtime (on the first function call).
-This is much safer than mutable static approach, and we are also using a lock guard to avoid race any conditions.
+In this example, we are using `Cell<T>` instead of `mut static` in order to update the state of the static variable once at runtime (on the first function call).
+This is much safer than the mutable static approach, we are also using a lock guard to avoid any race conditions.

+Also, since Rust doesn't automatically derive [Sync trait](https://doc.rust-lang.org/nomicon/send-and-sync.html) for our type `Stt` because of `Cell<T>`(`Cell<T>` is not thread safe type).
+We have to implement the `Sync` trait manually, and make sure that our type `Stt` can only be accessed in a thread safe manner.

-[lazy_static](https://crates.io/crates/lazy_static) uses this approach under the hood behind all its macro magics.
+As I mentioned earlier, you should use [lazy_static](https://crates.io/crates/lazy_static).
+Under the hood, behind all its macro magic lazy_static also uses similar approach.

 ## Conclusion
-Static variables in Rust are quite different from programming language like C++ but in a safe way.
-At first, it may seem like the Rust's static variables are somewhat limited but with the help of library like [lazy_static](https://crates.io/crates/lazy_static) we can utilize static safely and effectively.
+Static variables in Rust are quite different from programming language such as C++, because they can be used in a much safer way.
+At first, it may seem like the Rust's static variables are somewhat limited but with the help of library like [lazy_static](https://crates.io/crates/lazy_static), we can utilize static safely and effectively.

 <p class="message">
 This is my first blog post, so I would love to receive some feedback.
 You can reach me at <a href = "mailto:{{site.hydeout.email}}">{{site.hydeout.email}}</a>